Pedro-vd20/access_lab_iot/README.md

     * Check for missing sensor data (i.e a sensor no longer reporting anything)
     * Report errors found in data (TO BE IMPLEMENTED).
 * `receiver.py`: flask server to receive data and diagnostic files, show users data collected, and upload information to the database.
+* `secret.py`: file containing the username and password for the read-write account of the mongodb. `receiver.py` will import the contents and use them to upload the data to mongodb.
 * `modules/files.py`: methods centered around files and directories that receiver and mongo need.
 * `modules/mongo.py`: Mongo class to handle all communiocation with the MongoDB database, including all data updates and info reading.
 * `received_files/`: directory where flask server will save both sha256 checksums and data collected.
 Files from station `i` will be stored in the subdirectory `received_files/stationi`